Shredmetal/Ad_Astra_Tactical/README.md

   - All systems functional
   - 4 missiles
   - Full movement capability
+- Each player deploys 4 frigates in their deployment zone
+- Deployment zones are opposite table edges, up to 6" in from the edge
+- Minimum starting distance between opposing forces: 24"

 ### Ship Systems
 Each ship tracks six critical components: